abstractmachines/abstractmachines.github.io/_posts/2017-7-10-intro-to-modern-javascript-for-cpp-developers-2.md

 The "history of `this` (and `that`) in JS" was covered in [Part 1 of this tutorial](http://blog.amandafalke.com/tutorials/2017/04/12/intro-to-modern-javascript-for-cpp-developers.html).

-### TODO: More on Arrow Functions

 ### Arrow Functions: Syntax

-TODO
-With multiple args: Use parens
+With multiple args: Use parens:
 ```
  x = (y,z) => y*z
 ```

-TODO
-With one arg: Parens optional
+With one arg: Parens optional:
 ```
  x = (y) => y*2
 ```